 It was hoped to have the locomotive back in operation in 2017 and be ready for main line running in late in 2017 or in 2018.

 By the end of 2017 it was anticipated that the locomotive would be in traffic on the Swanage Railway during 2018.
-The key factor is when the boiler is returned from Northern Steam Engineering.
+The key factor was said to be when the boiler was returned from Northern Steam Engineering.